mickknutson/spring_security_course/chapter03/chapter03.05/README.md

 ## Tasks

-> * Create a new class named EventUserAuthenticationProvider.java
+> * Create a new class named EventUserAuthenticationProvider
-> * > * Refactor SecurityConfig.java file to refer to our newly created EventUserAuthenticationProvider object
+> * Refactor SecurityConfig class to refer to our newly created EventUserAuthenticationProvider object

 > * Execute/Run the updated code and test